 Let us now consider the case where X is the only focus variable.
-The revised version of Figure 2, is given in Figure 3, where only the focus variable X is shown.
+The revised version of Figure 3 is given in Figure 4, where only the focus variable X is shown (thick lines will be explained later in Section 3.4).
 The values of the relation \preccurlyeq are presented on the left-hand side of Table 1.
-In this case, $q \preccurlyeq q'$ for most pairs of states, except for those where q contains X while q' does not.
+In this case, $q \preccurlyeq q'$ for most pairs of states, except for those, where q contains X, while q' does not.
 Thus, we have